A couple of weeks ago, I got one of those balance transfer offers from my credit card company (

 Sam: "You got a letter approving a transfer."

-Me: "No. I got a letter telling me the transfer I requested had been cancelled."
-This seemed like an important distinction to me.
+Me: "No. I got a letter telling me the transfer I requested had been

-Sam: "I'm sorry, ma'am, but I cannot make a transfer for the same amount."
+Sam: "I'm sorry, ma'am, but I cannot make a transfer for the same amount.

-Me: [After a moment's careful thought] "Can you make a transfer for a different amount?"
+different amount?"
 [You've got to ask the right questions.
 I'm slowly getting the hang of this, I think, and I'm starting to get excited as I see the possibility of bringing this transaction to a close sometime before my head explodes.]

 Sam: "Yes, ma'am.
 What amount would you like me to transfer?"